 Note that I have found a partial work-around by using Hey Siri for the problem described below.
 After a few weeks, I always use Hey Siri instead of holding in the crown.
 Of course, on the Watch, the watch does need to be awake before it listens for Hey Siri.

 I use Siri on the watch more than any other feature.
 I use it to send texts/messages, to add reminders, to create appointments, to open apps, to ask questions.

-Both on watchOS 4 and 4.1 beta if you activate Siri via the digital crown, or via its complication, Siri Audio appears to switch to a loud speaker mode and speaks Voiceover Siri responses at 100 percent of Watch/Voiceover volume. causing reduced audio quality.
+Both on watchOS 4, 4.1 and 4.2 if you activate Siri via the digital crown, or via its complication, Siri Audio appears to switch to a loud speaker mode and speaks Voiceover Siri responses at 100 percent of Watch/Voiceover volume. causing reduced audio quality.

 Apple describe the Watch as the most personal device they have ever made, but this siri Voiceover interaction actually makes it the most public device I own – shouting out my Siri answers for the world to hear.

 With Voiceover turned off, using the crown to activate Siri also results in Siri speech at top volume.

 The partial work-around is that calling up ‘Hey Siri’ doesn’t activate loud speaker mode and Siri speaks at the same volume as your current Voiceover volume in watchOS 4.1.

 Similarly, using Hey Siri with Voiceover turned off outputs Siri speech at the volume used by Voiceover before it was turned off.
 Note I have only tested Siri minimally with Voiceover turned off.

 Now, I exclusively use Hey Siri on the watch.